chetanrana2702/angular2-with-angular-cli/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-rc.1.

+## Prerequisite

+You should have lastest [node](https://nodejs.org/en/download/) version installed in your pc.
+Then you must install @angular/cli globally into your system `npm install --save @angular/cli`

+Now clone this repository into your pc.
+Then do `cd myapp` and follow below

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.